SPCUNY Faculty Fellows Application and FAQ

 What are Faculty Fellows?

 For examples of past and current projects, visit our Projects page and our Events page.
+You can hear from our Fellows in their own words on episodes of our podcast, Part of the Practice.

 What will be required of SPCUNY Faculty Fellows?

-Faculty will propose and implement a creative/collaborative project at the intersection of art and social justice, to be carried out and presented publicly in the 2024-2025 academic year.
+Faculty will propose and implement a creative/collaborative project at the intersection of art and social justice, to be carried out and presented publicly in the 2025-2026 academic year.
 The faculty fellows will meet with the larger SPCUNY cohort (which includes CUNY graduate students) twice per semester for project feedback, networking, and conversations related to socially engaged art, and will participate in a Social Practice CUNY Faculty/Student Buddy System in which they are paired with a graduate student from the cohort for peer feedback and mutual support.
-All cohort members should plan to share their work at least once with the public during the academic year; application proposals should reflect this.
+All cohort members should plan to share their work at least once with the public (beyond CUNY) during the academic year; application proposals should reflect this.

 Who is eligible?